NoroffFEU/css-frameworks-ca/README.md

 User can create a post content item - OK

-User can update a post content item
+User can update a post content item - OK

 User can delete a post content item